 New Brunswick's Crown lands are subject to government oversight.
 The 1982 Crown Lands and Forests Act ("CLFA") authorized the Minister of Natural Resources to enter into forest management agreements with timber companies that owned and operated wood processing facilities in the province.
 At that time, Crown lands were divided into 10 licence areas.
-The companies that were assigned management responsibility for these areas became Crown licences, of which Fraser papers is one.
-Smaller companies (mostly lumber mills) obtaining wood supply from these same areas became known as sub-licences.
+The companies that were assigned management responsibility for these areas became Crown licencees, of which Fraser Papers is one.
+Smaller companies (mostly lumber mills) obtaining wood supply from these same areas became known as sub-licencees.
 Crown licences and sub-licences are granted to mill owners with the obligation that the fibre harvested from the subject timberlands be used at the associated mills.
 Export of timber harvested from the Crown licences is therefore not permitted without Government approval.

-The Crown licences are administered with 25-year evergreen forest management agreements between the Government of New Brunswick and the Crown licences.
+The Crown licences are administered with 25-year evergreen forest management agreements between the Government of New Brunswick and the Crown licencees.
 The Crown licences are managed based on an 80-year time horizon, with management plans renewed every five years for the following 25-year period.
 The forest management agreements are approved by the Government and the plans must be adhered to in order to obtain operating approval every year and licence extension every five years.
 Royalties are collected from the Crown licencees based on established government rates, which are set every year.
-The current five-year plans in New Brunswick expire in March, 2007 and management expects that the current allowable annual cut ("AAC") on Crown lands will be maintained for the ensuing 2007-2012 period, consistent with Government intentions as stated in a June 2005 Report from the New Brunswick Ministry of National Resources (source: The New Brunswick Public Forest - Our Shared Future, Natural Resources, June 2005).
-According to the New Brunswick Forest Products Association, the percentage of constrained forestlands on Crown lands has increased from approximately 18% in 1992 to approximately 32% in 2002, which accounts for the historical decrease in AAC over time.
+Revised five-year forest management plans in New Brunswick came into effect April 1, 2007 and will expire in March, 2012.
+Management expects that the current allowable annual cut ("AAC") on Crown lands would be maintained for the ensuing 2007-2012 period, consistent with Government intentions as stated in a June 2005 Report from the New Brunswick Ministry of National Resources (source: The New Brunswick Public Forest - Our Shared Future, Natural Resources, June 2005).
+However, spruce fir and hardwood AACs dropped by approximately 1% and 2% across the Province.
+According to the New Brunswick Forest Products Association, the percentage of constrained forestlands on Crown lands has increased from approximately 18% in 1992 to approximately 30% in 2007, which accounts for the historical decrease in AAC over time.

-Fraser Papers is the Crown Licensee of New Brunswick Crown Licenses #9 and #10 (the "Crown Licenses"), which are located in the northern region of New Brunswick in the counties of Madawaska, Restigouche, Victoria, Carleton, York and Northumberland.
+In 2007, the government consolidated licenses assigned to the same business entity resulting in the 10 licenses being consolidated into six licenses covering the same area.
+Fraser Papers is the Crown Licensee of New Brunswick Crown Timber Licenses #9 (this is the combination of former licenses #9 and #10) (the "Crown License"), which is located in the northern region of New Brunswick in the counties of Madawaska, Restigouche, Victoria, Carleton, York and Northumberland.

-Crown Licenses
+Crown Timber Licenses

-Crown License Total Area (Acres) Allowable Annual Cut 2002-2007 (m3) Assigned Fraser Papers Mill % of AAC for Fraser Papers' Use % of AAC Sub-licenced
+Crown License Total Area (Acres) Allowable Annual Cut 2002-2007 (m3) % of AAC for Fraser Papers' Use % of AAC Sub-licenced #9 1,313,000 1,316,000 17% 83%

-#9 323,000 257,000 Juniper 43% 57%

-#10 990,000 1,059,000 Plaster Rock, Juniper, 11% 89%

-Edmundston

-Total 1,313,000 1,316,000 17 % 83 %